hashicorp/terraform/website/source/intro/use-cases.html.markdown

 Modern software is increasing networked and distributed.
-Although there exists tools like [Vagrant](http://www.vagrantup.com/) to build virtualized environments for demos, it is still very challenging to demo software on infrastructure providers which more closely match production environments or require a large number of nodes.
+Although there exists tools like [Vagrant](http://www.vagrantup.com/) to build virtualized environments for demos, it is still very challenging to demo software on real infrastructure which more closely match production environments.

 Sofware writers can provide a Terraform configuration to create, provision and bootstrap a demo on cloud providers like AWS.
 This allows end users to easily demo